alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

   AllJoyn router advertising that BusNode name.
-* Connection phase: The AJTCL establishes a TCP connection with the AllJoyn router based on the connection details received in the response message.
+* Connection phase: The AJTCL establishes a TCP connection with the AllJoyn router based on the connection details received in the discovery response.
 * Authentication phase: SASL anonymous authentication is used by the AJTCL to authenticate and start using services of the AllJoyn router.